JoeQuattrone/LB-Client-Travis/README.md

 `yarn install`

 ### Database/API Setup
-Go to [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis)'s README, follow the instructions, then come back here and start the next step.
+Go to [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis)'s README, follow the instructions, then come back here and continue on to the next step.

 ### Start The Server With:
 `npm start`